Black-Wyrm-Lair/Volcano_Pack/Readme.md

 **Autor** : **Baronius**

-Spells and Items for BGII: Throne of Bhaal :
-BGII: Throne of Bhaal, Baldur's Gate II: EE and the Enhanced Edition Trilogy (EET).
+Spells and Items for BGII: Throne of Bhaal, Baldur's Gate II: EE and the Enhanced Edition Trilogy (EET).

 ## Description: